OpsLevel/helm-charts/charts/opslevel-agent/README.md

 > You will need opslevel-agent version v2025.7.23 or newer

-To configuration the agent to send payloads at this integration:
+To configure the agent to send payloads at this integration in your `values.yaml` you would do:

 ```yaml
 agent:
   integration: "https://app.opslevel.com/integrations/custom/webhook/XXXXXXXXXXXXXXXXXXXXXXX"
 ```

-Then on the integration you can add extrators and transformers like this
+Then on the integration settings in OpsLevel you can add extrators and transformers like this to map data

 ```yaml
 ---